 Along with our nine core evidence-based clinical practices, specific therapeutic techniques are used to safely address and alleviate symptoms stemming from traumatic events and memories.
 Our staff of licensed psychiatrists, nurses, therapists and specialists are highly trained and credentialed to work with women and their trauma.
 Trauma services include:

 During a woman’s stay, co-occurring psychiatric issues and trauma are addressed at the same time as their substance use.
-We offer medication-assisted treatment to manage symptoms of withdrawal for those who require these services.
-We have a complete medical and nursing team to safely manage this process throughout ones stay.
+You’ll discover healthier ways of coping with trauma, PTSD and substance use while working alongside professionals dedicated to your recovery success.
+We also offer medication-assisted treatment to manage symptoms of withdrawal for those who require these services.
+We have a complete medical and nursing team to safely manage this process throughout one’s stay.

 We consider our quiet, 14-acre campus key to patient success.
 By giving you a calming space to work toward recovery, we aim to prepare you for healthier living.